How to teach children about diversity and inclusion

 You can check the video campaign here.

-Sandra Kpodar is an educator, traveler, and reader.
+Sandra Kpodar is a Service Designer and an educator.
 She is also a supporter of One Dear World.